simonmichael/hledger_site/src/uis.md

 # User Interfaces

 Here is an overview of the [user interfaces](https://plaintextaccounting.org/#ui-terminal) available for hledger.
-The official UIs, which are maintained within the hledger repo, are marked in bold.
+The official UIs are marked in bold.
+Last updated: 2026-04

 **Terminal**